AGitUser0001/userscripts/Time Control.desc.md

 - `get time.scale(): number`:
   The current scale that time moves at.
 - `set time.scale(value: number): void`:
-  When set, changes the scale and sets pristine to false.
+  When set, changes the scale of time.